 Third, having an evangelical mission is contrary to the Unificationist commitment to interfaith.

-The perception is that evangelism denies the interfaith tenet that "I'm okay, you're okay" among the world's religions, and therefore it undermines Unificationist interfaith outreach.
+The perception is that evangelism denies the interfaith tenet that "I'm okay, you're okay" and therefore undermines Unificationist interfaith outreach.
 I agree with the first part of that statement, but disagree with the second.